How it works

 15%Annual (5-year estimates)

-Census Bureau American Community Survey table B25031 provides median gross rent by number of bedrooms at the census tract level — the most granular government-published rent data available.
+U.S. Census Bureau American Community Survey table B25031 provides median gross rent by number of bedrooms at the census tract level — the most granular government-published rent data available.
 Used for geographic calibration and rural coverage.

 Coverage: All census tracts